visual-space/visual-editor/lib/shared/state-store.md

 The original architecture inherited from [Quill](https://github.com/singerdmx/flutter-quill/issues) had several core issues:
 - **Large Source Files** - First of all, many classes were hosted in the same file, some reaching 2K lines of code.
 Many classes hosted in the same file were reading each other's private states.
 Dart allows 2 classes in the same file to access private props between them.
 This practice leads to spaghetti code.
 - **Classes were sharing scopes** - This issue stems from the architecture of Flutter.
 The `@override` methods required by Flutter to implement text editing influenced the early Quill/Zephyr implementation to share the scope of the editor widget with other classes.
 Again this created spaghetti code since the business object domains are not easy to recognise in the Quill codebase.
-- **Overreliance on ChangeNotifiers and Providers** - `ChangeNotifiers` are a convenient way of announcing other classes that a class changed it's state.
+- **Over-reliance on ChangeNotifiers and Providers** - `ChangeNotifiers` are a convenient way of announcing other classes that a class changed it's state.
 This approach is convenient for a small app.
 However at the size of Quill (over 13K lines of code) this is no longer a suitable approach.
 Why?
 Because we are mixing data and methods in a bag and we are making it very hard to trace what does what.
 Even more annoying is the overuse of `Providers`.
 Because they pass data trough the widget tree it's even harder to trace from where to where this data travels.
 When you have 13K code, all tangled, it no longer is reasonable to use Notifiers and Providers as your state management solution.

 All these issues together made Quill difficult and frustrating to extend.
 The source code should be easy to read and maintain, even for developers that are not familiar with the code base.

-### Large Scopes
+**Large Scopes**
 In the first stage of refactoring we did split the large files in modules and smaller files.
 The second part was to separate the state in a dedicated layer.
 The first major challenge was to split the editor class which had a scope that contained between 5-6K lines of code (main class + mixins).
 Most of the methods from these scopes knew each other and their states.
 This happened due to the many mixins that were implemented by Flutter.
 It forced the original authors to keep passing scopes around to achieve their goals.

 When a project starts small it's easy to overlook state management concerns, relying only on ChangeNotifiers and Providers.
 This approach works ok for a while but it quickly becomes unbearable.
 In the case of Quill, nobody wanted to own the problem and everybody just patched "one more little thing" until leading to a major case of spaghetti code.

 ## Improved Architecture
 In essence, the editor code flow boils down to 2 steps: preparing the raw data to be processed and then calling the build method to update the UI.
 There are no widgets running in parallel consuming different data sources.
 Therefore, existing state store libs for single page apps are not suitable.
 Instead we developed a simple internal state store solution using basic Dart data classes and a stream to trigger the build cycle.
 The entire state management architecture follows these principles: